rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/313_authorize-access-to-private-git-repositories-using-secrets.md

 ## Creating Source Secret

-To create a source secret for the private git repository, do the following:
+To create a source secret for the private git repository:

 1. On the left navigation bar, click **Account > Secrets**.